 On the job training of a local person has been fundamental to the development of the Community-Based Monitoring Project.
 The goal of this training process is to ensure that skills and knowledge from the project are being developed and passed on to local people.
 These skills and knowledge are a means to increase the capacity of both individuals and the community as a whole.
-For this project, Evelyn Marlowe took on the majority of training of other staff with some assistance from Brenda Parlee.
-The primary trainee during the project was Dennis Drygeese.
-Other trainees involved in the project included Delphine Enzoe and Marie Catholique.
+For this project, Evelyn Marlowe took on the majority of training of other staff with some assistance from Brenda Parlee and Stephen Ellis.
+The primary trainees for the project are Dennis Drygeese and Delphine Enzoe.
+Another trainee involved in the project has been Marie Catholique.